If you’re wondering what to serve with your baba ganoush, you’ve come to the right place.

 This version will take longer because the dough needs to ferment, and there’s an optional but highly recommended overnight rest in the fridge.

 But the flavor upgrade and extra fluffy texture are worth it.
+And they’re really easy to reheat, my favorite way to reheat pitas are on the stove.

 Why we love this recipe: it’s way better than store-bought pita bread.